bessszilard/Udacity-Self-Driving-Car-Engineer-Nanodegree-Program/Project-3-Traffic-Sign-Classifier/writeup_template.md

 ![preprocessed image](writeup_images\preprocess_image.png)

-At the training process, I generate augmented images to get more images, and to avoid overfitting.
-For image modification I used randomly zooming, adding pan,  random brightness, and sharpening.
-At training, with augmentation I increase the batch size with 20%.
+At the training process, I generate augmented images to get more images, and to avoid the overfitting.
+For image modification I used ```imgaug``` library's randomly zooming, adding pan,  random brightness, and sharpening.
+At the training process I increase the batch size with 20% with the augmented images.

 ```python
 def random_augment(image):